dominicbates/us-election-model/README.md

 $$p_{s,t} = \text{logistic}(\text{logit}(X_{t}) + \alpha_{s,0} + \delta_{s} \cdot t + \gamma_t)$$

 where $\delta_{s,t}$ represents the strength of the increase or decrease in $\alpha$ over time.
-All other components of the mmodel remain the same.
+All other components of the model remain the same.
 This is the model I currently am using in production, since it appears to produce more realistic esitmates, and it doesn't seem like I have any issues with too many parameters.

 ## Data